Eyevinn/mp4ff/README.md

 A fragmented `mp4.File` file can be a single init segment, one or more media segments, or a a combination of both like a CMAF track which renders into a playable one-track asset.

-The following high-level structures are used:
+For fragmented files, following high-level structures are used:

 * `InitSegment` contains an `ftyp` and `moov` box and provides the metadata for a fragmented files.
    It corresponds to a CMAF header